 His rise from a laborer to the head of a 165-person department was highlighted in “DPW Proud Andre Johnson,” a promotional video that is still being shown to recruits.

 UPDATE: The video was taken down after publication of this story.

 In the clip, Johnson enthuses about his job (“I like dealing with complicated equipment”) and his strategy for career advancement (“I went back and got a mechanical engineering degree.”)

 He also speaks passionately about DPW’s “obligation to maintain good-quality water” for residents and the environment.

-He told The Brew that he’s willing to speak on the record about plant operations to help the public understand what went wrong.
+He told The Brew that he’s willing to speak on the record to help the public understand what went wrong at the plant.

 “There were long-term problems at Back River – absolutely.
 But the problems got worse after the people who understood them were let go,” he reflected this week.